ApryseSDK/pdftron-react-native/README.md

 ```

 ##### handleBackButton
-To handle back button in search mode.
+Handle the back button in search mode.
 Android only.

 Returns a Promise.